YoLinux.com: Linux Internet Server Security and Configuration Tutorial

 CHKROOTKIT: Performing a trojan/worm/virus file scan.

-Tripwire will monitor your filesystems for intrusion or addition of a file so you may determine what changes have occured on your system in sensitive areas.
-Chkrootkit will scan your system for known exploits, trojan commands, and worms used to compromise a system.
+Tripwire will monitor your filesystems for intrusion or addition of a file so you may determine what changes have occurred on your system in sensitive areas.
+Chkrootkit will scan your system for known exploits, Trojan commands, and worms used to compromise a system.

 Download chkrootkit from http://www.chkrootkit.org.
 It is a shell script which should be run as root as well as a small collection of C programs.